Buckinghamshire

 The Chiltern Hills, an Area of Outstanding Natural Beauty, occupy the south of the county and contain its highest point, Haddington Hill (267 m).
 The Chilterns are the source of the River Ouzel, which flows across the lowland Vale of Aylesbury in the north of the county and through Milton Keynes before meeting the River Great Ouse at Newport Pagnell.
 The Thames forms part of the county's southern boundary.

-Notable service amenities in the county are Pinewood Film Studios, Dorney rowing lake and part of Silverstone race track on the Northamptonshire border.
-Many national companies have head offices or major centres in Milton Keynes.
+Notable amenities in the county include Pinewood Film Studios, Dorney rowing lake and part of Silverstone race track on the Northamptonshire border.
+Many national companies have headquarters or major centres in Milton Keynes.
 Heavy industry and quarrying is limited, with agriculture predominating after service industries.